 # World Camera Lens

-The world camera lens are interchangeable, so you can swap between the two lenses provided for normal or wide angle FOV.
+The world camera lens are interchangeable, so you can swap between the two lenses provided for wide angle or narrow angle field of view.

 # Eye Camera Arm Extender